plone/training/testing/start.rst

     This command will create a virtualenv, install dependencies and run buildout.

-Run tests (plonecli provides some default tests when creating a new package):
+Let's run some tests! plonecli provides some default tests when creating a new package:

 .. code-block:: console

   $ plonecli test

-Run all tests including robot tests (we will see later what they are):
+Let's run all tests, including robot tests (we will cover these later):

 .. code-block:: console